|

 totally benevolent but mischievous goddess who simply can't be bothered

 to pick up after herself!
+Of course,

 the art of true helter-skelter is to plan it carefully.
 Thus, the paths